adonisjs/v5-docs/content/guides/validator/introduction.md

 })
 ```

-We create a new instance of the validator class behind the scenes and pass the current HTTP context to it.
-However, you can also manually construct the class instance and pass any arguments you like.
+During validation, a new instance of the validator class is created behind scenes.
+Also, the `request.validate` method will pass the current HTTP context as first constructor argument.

+You can also manually construct the class instance and pass any arguments you like.
 For example:

 ```ts
 Route.post('users', async ({ request, response }) => {